kelvinchua1099-alt/DUET_v0/README.md

          └─ "degraded" → resume to L37, tap L26/L33/L37 → deep bank
 ```
 The routing design is backbone-agnostic in principle, but all results reported in this repository use DINOv2 ViT-g/14.
 Transfer to DINOv3 or other ViT backbones has not yet been validated.

 ---

 ## Results

-## Results

 ### Primary evaluation — NTIRE official held-out splits

 We used fixed image-level 70/30 splits for both official val and val_hard.
 Only the 70% training partitions were used to fit the expert heads and gate; every number below was computed exclusively on the disjoint 30% held-out partitions.
-The exact split manifests are released with the weights and mirrored in this repository for independent verification.
+The exact split manifests are released with the weights and mirrored here for independent verification: [official val split](splits/v3/val_split_70_30.json) and [val_hard split](splits/v3/valhard_split_70_30.json).

 `Overall` is ROC-AUC over the complete held-out partition; it is not the average of the other two columns. `Clean AUC` is computed on images without degradation, while `Robust AUC` is computed on the degraded subset and is the competition's headline metric.
 Approximate standard errors are reported in AUC percentage points.